|

-the camera can't capture the motion of the ripples, but
+the camera can't capture the motion of the ripples, but this is the spot and the morning light. |

 I'm sitting by the shore, gazing at the lake in early morning.
 The softest of smoothest ripples slowly move toward shore - only a breath of wind.
 And they are reflecting the slanting sunlight up on the overhanging birches, the white bark acting like a projection screen capturing their slow-motion rhythm.
 And as I study those delicate, linear reflections shimmering above me - amazingly - I discover that they move up the birch trunks the way a caterpillar's legs move: they spread out, come together, spread out, come together with a rhythmic start - stop kind of thing...
 If you ever studied multi-legged insects, one leg will stop briefly while all the legs behind come closer together and then all the legs out in front spread apart; and if I track one ripple's reflection as it moves up the tree it goes start - stop, start - stop, with the lower ones catching up and then the upper ones spreading out, just like a caterpillar...